michael-hartmann/caps/docs/paper/paper.md

 CaPS allows to compute the Casimir interaction in the plane-sphere geometry as shown in Fig. 1.
 The plane-sphere geometry is most commonly used in precision measurements of the Casimir force.
-Specifically, CaPS allows to compute the Casimir free energy as a function of the sphere radius $R$, the minimal separation $L$ between sphere and plane, the temperature $T$, and the material properties of plane and sphere.
+Specifically, CaPS allows to compute the Casimir free energy and thus the Casimir force as a function of the sphere radius $R$, the minimal separation $L$ between sphere and plane, the temperature $T$, and the material properties of plane and sphere.
 It is assumed that both objects are non-magnetic and placed in vacuum.
-In typical experiments the aspect ratio
-$R/L$ is of the order of 1000.
+In typical experiments the aspect ratio $R/L$ is of the order of 1000.
 The main purpose of this package is to make aspect ratios as large as $R/L\sim5000$ accessible.
 Higher aspect ratios are usually well covered by the proximity force approximation.

 ![Geometry of the plane-sphere setup: A sphere with radius $R$ is separated by the distance $L$ from an infinitely extended plate.
 In typical experiments,